Astounding Facts about US Presidents

-William McKinley had an Amazon parrot named Washington Post whose job was the White House greeter.
-McKinley would whistle the first few notes of Yankee Doodle Dandy and Post would finish the rest.
+William McKinley had an Amazon parrot named Washington Post whose job was to be the White House greeter.
+McKinley would whistle the first few notes of “Yankee Doodle Dandy” and Post would finish the rest.
 The president was a bit superstitious and always wore a red carnation on his lapel for good luck.
 In 1901, he gave the flower to a little girl and seconds later he was shot by an assassin.
 He died eight days later.

 Calvin Coolidge liked to play practical jokes.
-Sometimes he would press all the service buttons in the Oval office which sent ringing bells through the White House to alert staff that he needed assistance.
+Sometimes he would press all the service buttons in the Oval office, which sent ringing bells through the White House to alert staff that he needed assistance.
 He would then hide and watch everyone run around trying to figure out what they were supposed to do.

 Gerald Ford turned down offers to play football for the Green Bay Packers and the Detroit Lions because he wanted to attend Yale University’s law school; he took a job coaching there instead.
 During college, he worked as a fashion model.